 Each year, you will follow a programme of training and development to enhance your research methods, subject-matter expertise and professional skills.

 Please refer to our Fees page for more information on tuition fees.

 Each year we offer a number of competitive scholarships to support high quality research projects.
 Current scholarship opportunities in Fashion and Clothing are advertised on our site.

 We are a member of the North West Consortium Doctoral Training Partnership which allows us to offer fully funded scholarships in the Arts and Humanities.
-The deadline for applications is midnight on 14 January 2019.
+Please contact us for more information.

 You should, as a minimum, have a first or 2.1 honours degree or an equivalent qualification.

 International students must demonstrate a sufficiently high standard of English language ability.